Princeton-CDH/startwords/content/issues/5/casting-in-reverse/index.md

 #-----------------------------------------------------------------------------------
 {{</ wrap >}}

 The cast wax is malleable with heated metal tools and an open flame, but it requires a gentle touch.
 Initially I assumed the wax was a quick, auxiliary step---a means to a bronze end.
 In reality it is both time-consuming and labor-intensive.
-It is a task of repair and editingthe wax modeler is as much sculptor as he is "fixer."
+It is a task of repair and editing the wax modeler is as much sculptor as he is "fixer."
 Indeed, one wants the finished wax to be as close to the final product as it can, for it is much easier to alter in soft wax than in hard, obdurate metal.

 {{<pullquote right `The wax is prepared with vents and sprues that are burnt out, leaving behind intricate channels for the molten bronze to properly fill.` >}}